-Public transit in Hamilton aims at helping Hamilton residence get from point A to B in the most safe, secure, low-cost, reliable and courteous manner.
-It allows residence to travel easily around the city including everywhere from work, shopping malls and visits.
-In the beginning, private cars were used as the most common form of transportation.
-However, it was not long after the Hamilton Street Railway (HSR) came into effect which still remains as the method of transportation in the larger community, today.
-Thousands of Hamiltonians use the Hamilton Street Railway, especially single-mothers, unemployed individuals, the elderly and young civilians.
+Public transit in Hamilton aims at helping Hamilton residence get from point A to B in the most safe, secure, low-cost, reliable, and courteous manner.
+It allows residence to travel easily around the city such as, work, shopping malls, and visits.
+In the beginning, private cars were used as the most common form of transportation, but soon the Hamilton Street Railway (HSR) came into effect, and to this day it remains as the method of transportation in the larger community.
+Thousands of Hamiltonians use the Hamilton Street Railway, especially single-mothers, unemployed individuals, the elderly, and young civilians.
 With the rising price of fuel and the high cost economy, more and more Hamiltonians are resorting to public transit as their main method of transportation.
 The problematic issue stems from the fact that transit demands are increasing, but the service levels are not.

 The roots of the Hamilton Street Railway union go back to 1892 with the founding of the Canadian Streetcar Employees’ Association.
 At the time, HSR employees worked 14-hour days.
-There was much public support for the union but it did not survive the deep recession of the 1890s, when unemployment was high and many unions foundered.
+There was public support for the union, but it did not survive the deep recession of the 1890s when unemployment was high and many unions foundered.

 The union came back to life in 1899, this time as the Hamilton branch of the Amalgamated Street Railway Employees of North America, later to become the Amalgamated Transit Union (ATU).